About Our Courses

 Additionally, students may register for courses offered by other regionally accredited colleges, independent study and distance education courses or traditional classroom courses.

 Undergraduate Course Options

-Most courses are offered every semester, but there are exceptions such as nursing courses as noted in the following course descriptions.
+Most courses are offered every semester, but there are exceptions such as nursing courses, which are offered four times a year.
 For updates, please visit www.tesu.edu/courses.

 You may preview online syllabus — and get detailed information on individual TECEP® examinations — at the University website.
 Go to www.tesu.edu/courses and select the appropriate area.
 Choose the course in which you are interested.
 If you do not see a specific course listed under PLA, Guided Study, TECEP®, e-Pack®, or online, you will know that the course is not offered in that format.

 New courses, particularly online courses, will be added to Thomas Edison State University offerings throughout the year.
 Visit the University website for updates.
 To ensure that a course satisfies your specific degree requirements, please confirm with your academic advisor.
 PLA options that allow you to earn credit for what you already know are available for almost every course, with the exception of Capstone courses.